 Read More- Ideal Miso Substitutes Must Use

-2. YELLOW BEAN PASTE- A Decent Alternative for Doenjang
+2. YELLOW BEAN PASTE- A Decent Alternative to Doenjang

 Yellow bean paste is another similar fermented soybean paste popular in China.
-It is made from yellow soybean, salt, and water and then fermenting.
+It is made from yellow soybean, salt, and water and then fermented.

 Yellow soybean paste is typically added to noodles and soups.
 You can find any Asian grocery store.
 Use 1 tbsp yellow soybean paste for every tbsp Doenjang.